MichaelRafferty/ConTroll/System-Documents-and-Coding-Standards/Configuration-File-Format-and-Usage.md

       - `H` for hidden if not allowed to edit
       - `V` for visible but read/only
 - `;; P:placeholder`
-  - The placeholder value for the input tag that will be used to edit this field
+  - The placeholder value for the input tag that will be used to edit this field.
 - `;; H:hint`
   - A hover hint for this parameter
   - A hint may span multiple lines in the file